nvdomidi/repair/README.md

 By rejecting these pair of triangles, we can confirm that the line $L$ at which the planes intersect will also intersect both triangles.
 The line will be clipped by both triangles into two intervals.
 If these two intervals overlap, then the triangles intersect; otherwise, they don’t.

-In order to find the intersection intervals, we must first find the equation for L:
+In order to find the intersection intervals, we must first find the equation for $L$:
 - By calculating the dot product between the normal vector of each plane and the point on it, we can find the Hessian Normal Form for each plane:
 $$P_1:\vec{n_1} \cdot P = s_1$$
 $$P_2:\vec{n_2} \cdot P = s_2$$